-In addition to looking for an open ecosystem and software that can grow with your business, consider the functionality you need in accounting software to support your business's success.
+In addition to looking for an open ecosystem and software that can grow with your business, consider the functionalities you need in your accounting software to support your business's success.

-- Features: Which features do you need — i.e. basic accounting, bookkeeping, invoicing, inventory management, payment processing, payroll, project management, multi-currency support, automation, a large number of users?
+Features: Which features do you need — i.e. basic accounting, bookkeeping, invoicing, inventory management, payment processing, payroll, project management, multi-currency support, automation, a large number of users, real-time financial data?

-- Format: Will you choose a cloud-based solution for greater accessibility or desktop software for increased security?
+Format: Will you choose a cloud accounting solution for greater accessibility or desktop software for increased security?

 You do need to consider your budget and look at all costs of a tool before deciding which one is right for you.

-- Integrations you may need to add functionality in the future.
+Integrations you may need to add in the future.